iosifache/scrapy-testing/README.md

 # Usage 🧰

 Just run `PYTHONPATH="tests" .venv/bin/pytest tests`.
+To use only tests from a suite, add `-m <mark>` to the previous command.